 A health history and lifestyle which indicates a higher mortality risk will result in a lower rating.
 In turn, the lower insurance rating equals a higher premium.

-Obviously we can’t guarantee the final outcome of your application.
-However, we can give you examples of common ratings classes assigned to applicants over 50 with a history of colon polyps.
+Obviously I can’t guarantee the final outcome of your application.
+However, I can give you examples of common rate classes applicants over 50 with a history of colon polyps qualify for.

 Outcomes for People with a History of Colon Polyps